zhurkr/BaikalCommunities/README.md

 ### Workflow plan and technical properties

-#### Technical properties
+#### Technical properties and requirements
 > The pipeline was run on the local machine with OS Zorin 15.3.
 The package manager was conda 23.3.1 (miniconda).
 Python version was 3.11.0.
-R version was 4.3.3 Bash version was 4.4.20(1)-release (x86_64-pc-linux-gnu).
+Bash version was 4.4.20(1)-release (x86_64-pc-linux-gnu).
+R version was 4.3.3. vegan 2.6-4
+Data processing was perfomed with USEARCH (32 bit) in version 10 or 11 + Vegan 2.6-4 community ecology R package and DADA2 + phyloseq R package.
+To run this pipeline you also need R packages: dplyr(v.1.1.4), seqinr (v.4.2-36), ggplot2 (v.3.5.0), cowplot (v.1.1.3), readxl (v.1.4.3), tibble (v.3.2.1).

 ##### Usearch+vegan pipeline for 16S data processing